CSCfi/csc-user-guide/docs/data/Allas/hpc-archive.md

 a-get --s3cmd hpca-some_rand_string/file_name
 a-put file_name -b buket-to-upload
 ```
-This way data is converted form S3 protocol to Swift protocol.
+This way data is converted form S3 protocol to Swift protocol and it can be used with the normal Allas-commands in Puhti.